linuxserver/docker-kicad/README.md

 * http://yourhost:3000/
 * https://yourhost:3001/

+**A text editor is available in this image under /usr/bin/mousepad**

 ### Options in all KasmVNC based GUI containers

 This container is based on [Docker Baseimage KasmVNC](https://github.com/linuxserver/docker-baseimage-kasmvnc) which means there are additional environment variables and run configurations to enable or disable specific functionality.